 1 ½ cups fresh spinach

 ½ cup fresh mint leaves

 Place all the ingredients into a blender and blend until smooth.

 Banana, Pear and Flax

 This delicious smoothie is quick and easy to make.
-It is perfect for quick breakfast or healthy snack any time of the day.
-Flaxseeds can be bought whole or as a ready ground powder and are a rich source of omega-3 fatty acids and fibre.
-Bananas are naturally fat free, packed with vitamins and minerals including vitamin C, vitamin B6,manganese and folate.
-They are well known for their high potassium levels which is essential for the body to be able maintain a healthy fluid balance and also to ensure good muscle and nerve function.
+It is perfect for a quick breakfast or healthy snack any time of the day.
+Flaxseeds can be bought whole or as a ready-ground powder and are a rich source of omega-3 fatty acids and fibre.
+Bananas are naturally fat-free and packed with vitamins and minerals including vitamin C, vitamin B6, manganese and folate.
+They are well known for their high potassium levels which is essential for the body to be able to maintain a healthy fluid balance and also to ensure good muscle and nerve function.

 Herbal Cordials and Syrups

 Cordials and syrup provide a convenient and easy way to preserve fruit and herbs for use later.
 These can be diluted with sparkling or still water and drunk, taken for their medicinal benefits or used to enhance other ingredients, drinks and foods.
 One example is using syrups on desserts such as pancakes or ice cream.